Alfresco/acs-packaging/docs/query-accelerator.md

 ## Notes

 * The maximum length of the tableName and the version is the maximum table name length of the database system being used mimus 9.
 So for Postgres that has a maximum table name length of 63 bytes the maximum tableName and version length in the query set is 54 bytes.
 * Queries that present negations on aspects should not be accelerated.
 * Properties of type MLTEXT will NOT be supported.
 If any such properties are detected in the definition of a QuerySet then a WARN message will be issued, the properties will be ignored and the corresponding denormalised table will be created without them.
+* The maximum length of the tableName and the version is the maximum table name length of the database system being used minus 9.
+* Queries that present negations on aspects will NOT be accelerated.